Neuron-Level Analysis of Cultural Understanding in Large Language Models: Results of Culture-Specific Neurons

 In this section, we present the results of \textit{culture-specific} neurons for models not shown in Section~\ref{subsec:culture-specific_neurons}.
 First, \autoref{tab:number_of_culture-specific_neurons_gemma-3-12b-it} shows the number of neurons identified by \OurMethod{-specific} for each country.
 It is natural that the numbers are proportional to the total number of neurons (see \autoref{tab:number_of_neurons_in_module}) because the initial candidate neurons are the top 0.3\% neurons ranked by attribution score.
 Subsequently, \textit{culture-specific} neurons are refined by $\text{CRC}_{\text{neur}}$ and z-score, which may make the difference between countries.
 In the table, the number of neurons corresponding to South Korea tends to be large, indicating that models possess more dedicated neurons for South Korean culture than others.

 We show the evaluation results of \textit{culture-specific} neurons for each model in \autoref{fig:gemma-3-12b_culture_specific}, \autoref{fig:gemma-3-27b_culture_specific}, \autoref{fig:Qwen3-14B_culture_specific}, \autoref{fig:Llama-3.1-8B-Instruct_culture_specific}, \autoref{fig:phi-4_culture_specific}, and \autoref{fig:Falcon3-10B-Instruct_culture_specific}.
 These figures show the reduction of scores compared to the original models for each problem culture.
 The result patterns are similar to Section~\ref{subsec:culture-specific_neurons}.
 The scores of the same countries as the neuron targets are most affected for $\text{BLEnD}_{\text{test}}$ and CultB, while a clear pattern is not observed for NormAd.
-On the other hand, there are several cases where suppressing identified \textit{culture-specific} neurons consistently degrades the scores for all evaluation cultures (e.g., Indonesian neurons in $\text{BLEnD}_{\text{test}}$).
+On the other hand, there are several cases where suppressing identified \textit{culture-specific} neurons consistently degrades the scores for all evaluation cultures (e.g., Indonesian neurons in Llama-3.1-8B-Instruct on $\text{BLEnD}_{\text{test}}$).
 For these cases, the identified neurons may actually be important for understanding the benchmark task.

-For a deeper analysis, we show the average ranks of performance drops among 16 cultures of $\text{BLEnD}_{\text{test}}$ when masking \textit{culture-specific} neurons in \autoref{tab:average_rank_culture_diff}.
-The ranks are averaged over six models, and a higher rank means a significant drop.
+For a deeper analysis, we show the average rankings of performance drops among 16 cultures of $\text{BLEnD}_{\text{test}}$ when masking \textit{culture-specific} neurons in \autoref{tab:average_rank_culture_diff}.
+The ranks are averaged over six models, and a lower rank means a significant drop.
 We observe that the top ranks are always when the neuron target culture and evaluation culture agree, validating that the identified neurons especially contribute to their target culture.
-Additionally, when \textit{culture-specific} neurons of a specific culture are masked, it tends to have an impact on scores of related cultures.
-For example, when Mexican neurons are masked, Spain is the second most strongly influenced culture.
-When Spanish neurons are masked, Mexico is the third most influenced, and the second most influenced culture is the UK.
-Spain and Mexico are historically connected, and Spain and the UK are geographically close.